-Making your own almond milk and whole30
+Making your own almond milk – easy recipe

 Making your own almond milk

-- pinch of salt
+- pinch salt

-- 3-4 dates (pits removed)
+- 3-4 dates pits removed

 - 1/2 tsp vanilla extract